 Users may choose to provide their email address and/or home/mobile telephone numbers.
 If the user decides to share this information, these contact methods will be used to communicate with the Veteran during the application process.
 If they do not provide either, all communication will be delivered to their mailing address via paper mail.

-Users who are filling out the short form will be taken to the insurance information section after this page.
+Users who are filling out the short form will be taken to the military service - toxic exposure section after this page.